grafana/loki/docs/sources/clients/docker-driver/configuration.md

 }
 ```

+{{% admonition type="note" %}}
-> **Note**: log-opt configuration options in daemon.json must be provided as
+log-opt configuration options in daemon.json must be provided as
-> strings.
+strings.
 Boolean and numeric values (such as the value for loki-batch-size in
-> the example above) must therefore be enclosed in quotes (`"`).
+the example above) must therefore be enclosed in quotes (`"`).
+{{% /admonition %}}

 After changing `daemon.json`, restart the Docker daemon for the changes to take
 effect.
 All **newly created** containers from that host will then send logs to Loki via the driver.